Shabbir-Dev/bmi_calculator/README.md

-:warning: Under Developement
-!!
-This Project is under development....
+:warning: This Project is under development yet....

 # Introduction